Pittsburgh Steelers: Mike Wallace Hurting Himself With Holdout

 Plus in the NFL, players’ careers are shorter and contracts are not guaranteed like in other professional sports.

-But in the Pittsburgh Steelers' latest contract disagreement with wide receiver Mike Wallace, things are a little more complicated than a big, bad owner not anteing up to pay a star player and are growing more complex by the hour.
+But in the Pittsburgh Steelers' latest contract disagreement with wide receiver Mike Wallace, things are a little more complicated than a big, bad owner not anteing up to pay a star player.
+Things are also growing more complex by the hour.

 Steelers GM Kevin Colbert wanted to sign Wallace to a long-term deal.
 The first step to do that was getting Wallace to sign the one-year tender the club offered at $2.7 million.
 Yes, that would make Wallace vastly underpaid this season, but the Steelers had every intention to do right by Wallace.